ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ~~~~

-### Software Version Claim
+### swversion (Software Version) Claim

-This makes use of the CoSWID version scheme data type to give a simple version for the software.
+The "swversion" claim makes use of the CoSWID version scheme data type to give a simple version for the software.
 A full CoSWID manifest or other type of manifest can be instead if this is too simple.

 ~~~~CDDL